mautic/user-documentation/docs/channels/emails.rst

 Webhook bounce management
 *************************

-Since Mautic 5 all the email transport use the same webhook (sometimes called callback) URL as ``https://mautic.example.com/mailer/callback``.
-Please follow the documentation for the specific email transport you've installed to get more information about the webhook configuration.
+Since Mautic 5 all the Email transports use the same Webhook (sometimes called callback) URL: ``https://mautic.example.com/mailer/callback``.
+Please follow the documentation for the specific Email transport you've installed to get more information about the Webhook configuration.

+.. vale off

 Create a Segment with bounced Emails
 ************************************